-7 Epic East Coast USA Road Trip Routes
+7+ Epic East Coast USA Road Trip Routes (Itineraries + Tips)

-Planning to take an east coast USA road trip but not sure where you want to go?
+Planning to take an East Coast USA road trip but not sure where you want to go?

-As a child, I was shuttled from Orlando to North Carolina to visit family at least a couple of times a year for the better part of a decade, and a few years later, my family spent a couple of months taking an east coast road trip all the way from North Carolina to Maine.
+As a child, I was shuttled from Orlando to North Carolina to visit family at least a couple of times a year for the better part of a decade, and a few years later, my family spent a couple of months taking an East Coast road trip all the way from North Carolina to Maine.

-In my early twenties, I made some truly special memories taking road trips throughout the south with my mom and Grammy.
+In my early twenties, I made some truly special memories taking road trips throughout the South with my mom and Grammy.

-We haven’t been able to get everywhere (yet), though, so for this post, we’ve teamed up with several other travel bloggers to recommend some of the absolute best east coast USA road trip routes… and added a couple of new destinations to our bucket list in the process.
+We haven’t been able to get everywhere (yet), so for this post, we’ve teamed up with several other travel bloggers to recommend some of the absolute best east coast USA road trip routes… and added a couple of new destinations to our bucket list in the process.

 We have offered suggestions for the best hotels in each place but if you are doing this as a true road trip it is really cool to do it in an RV.
 You can rent incredible RVs and camper vans from Outdoorsy, book here for your next road trip!